AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

 ---
-title: Deploy video to your websites and mobile sites
+title: Deploy Video to Your Websites and Mobile Sites
 description: Learn how to deploy video to your websites and mobile sites from Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference